GreenPowerMonitor/test-doubles/README.md

 ## Footnotes

 <a name="nota1"></a> 1.
 Notice that some verbs that are functions in Clojure might be macros in ClojureScript or viceversa.
 For instance `+` is a function in Clojure, but a macro in ClojureScript.
 <a name="nota2"></a> 2.
-All the examples in this document are written in ClojureScript.
+All the examples in this document should work in both Clojure and ClojureScript.
+We take advantage of _implicit macro loading_ and _auto-aliasing clojure namespaces_, read more about it in the [Differences from Clojure](https://clojurescript.org/about/differences) section of the ClojureScript site.

 ## License